cerner/terra-core/packages/terra-table/docs/guides/MultiSelectTable.md

     );
   }
 ```
-Finally we need to check if the row is selected.
+Next we need to check if the row is selected.
 As we support IE10 & 11, we cannot use "contains", so we use "indexOf" to determine if the key is present in our state array.
 ```jsx
   createTableRow(rowData) {
     return (